Member Organizations

 The Instituto Nacional de Contadores Públicos de Colombia (INCP)

 The INCP, established in 1951, unites professional accountants and firms on a voluntary basis.
-The INCP promotes the adoption and implementation of international standards, represents and promotes the accountancy profession, develops trainings activities, and promotes improvements to professional practices.
+The INCP promotes the adoption and implementation of international standards, represents and advances the accountancy profession, develops training activities, and promotes improvements to professional practice.

 Adoption of International Standards